 The courses within this program will prepare students and behavioral health professionals in the community to meet the 150 hours of play therapy-specific educational requirements to become a Registered Play Therapist which is a credential issued by the Association of Play Therapy (APT).
 APT is the primary professional organization dedicated to the field of Play Therapy whose mission is to promote the value of play, play therapy and credentialed play therapists.

 Courses will be offered in cohort fashion.
 Determination of continued offering of certificate program will be based on receipt of sufficient applications to sustain program viability.
 Students entering the certificate program and following the proscribed course of study will be able to complete the program within two academic years.
 For those students who do not follow the proscribed course sequence, student services will advise regarding options.

 Applicants must hold a minimum of a master´s degree from an accredited college or university in one of the following disciplines: social work, counseling, counselor education, psychology, school psychology, rehabilitation counseling, marriage and family therapy, or a closely related mental health graduate program.

-Prospective students will submit through an application process to the School of Social Work admissions staff evidence of scholarship and academic potential with graduate transcripts, three letters of reference (one from an academic source) and a goal statement (to include prior related experience and future plans upon completion of certificate program).
+Prospective students will submit through an application process to TUH staff evidence of scholarship and academic potential with graduate transcripts, three letters of reference (one from an academic source) and a goal statement (to include prior related experience and future plans upon completion of certificate program).
 Formal interviews may be held to determine candidates´ ability to understand and integrate diverse viewpoints as well as their capacity and motivation to counsel children and families.

 Participants must agree to attend all sessions of the program and maintain a GPA of 3.0 to remain in the certificate program.